We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Disney World is

-We have even taken trips to Disney World without stepping into the parks at all.
-There are so many things to do around the Disney World resort without having to go into the parks.
+We have even taken trips to Disney World without stepping foot into the parks at all.
+There are so many things to do around the Disney World resorts without having to go into the parks.

 18 Things to do at Disney Springs

 For some reason, Disney Springs never seems to get the credit that it deserves as a worthy destination of its own.
 In reality, there are plenty of things to do at Disney Springs, especially at Christmas time.

 Of course, there is the obvious option of shopping, but there is also so much more.

 What exactly is Disney Springs?
 It’s Disney’s version of an outdoor mall on steroids.
 But even that is a rather understated description.

 Disney Springs is full of stores, restaurants, and specialized experiences.
 Some of the stores are Disney owned stores, but most of them aren’t.

 Unsure of what you can do at Disney Springs?
 Let’s take a look…